roboticist-tav/diego_documentation/docs/corpus/mavlink/mavlink.md

 ```
 .., and return to base (perhaps).

-To resolve this foolishness (before the drone calls `refuse`), an exit strategy should be deployed (at least)...
+To resolve this foolishness (before the drone calls `refuse`), an exit strategy should be deployed (at least)…

 Diego:
 ```diego